italia/pandoc-font-to-style/README.md

 modified document serialised as JSON so that it can be piped through other filters or passed to pandoc again

+    $ pandoc doc.docx -o in.json --font-attributes
-    $ pandoc-font-to-style --as-code "Courier New" < doc.docx > doc.json
+    $ pandoc-font-to-style --as-code "Courier New" < in.json > out.json
-    $ pandoc doc.json -o doc.rst # for instance
+    $ pandoc out.json -o doc.rst

-see the doc for pandoc's `--filter` option for more details
+you can also do this in a single command with pipes like in `pandoc ... -t json | pandoc-font-to-style ... | pandoc -f json ...`.

+if `doc.docx` contains multimedia files, the `--extract-media` option can be used in the first line so that media can be found also in the resulting `doc.rst`.
+All pandoc options can be used either in the first or the last line, using this command just to transform the JSON document

 ##### license